nallovint/oak/README.md

 ### How to use it?

-Read each file inside the `oak/docs` folder to start working with the oak programming language.
+Read each file inside the `docs` folder to start working with the oak programming language.

 ### Ads